 The Senior Vice Chair will ask for any new bids.

-The committee will then add any new bids to the list.
+The task force will then add any new bids to the list.

-The committee will vote on the bid for each IASI Championship Meet beginning with the winter season followed by the summer season.
+The task force will vote on the bid for each IASI Sanctioned Meet beginning with the winter season followed by the summer season.
 The summer season shall be considered only after the winter season has been established.
+When considering each season, the Task Force will start with the Championship Meet(s) and fill the calendar in reverse chronological order.

-Each committee member will be given two minutes to explain any rationale pertaining to each particular bid.
+Each task force member will be given two minutes to explain any rationale pertaining to each particular bid.

 Establishment of the Annual Schedule of Meets.
 The goal of the meeting is to let the clubs vote on the proposed Annual Schedule of Meets.
 By the conclusion of the meeting, the forthcoming year’s Proposed Annual Schedule of Meets will be established.

-Changes to the Proposed Annual Schedule of Meets.
-Changes to meet bids and the proposed Annual Schedule of Meets may occur up to one week before the Spring HOD meeting.
-All agreed upon changes to the Proposed Annual Schedule of Meets must be communicated in writing to the Senior Vice Chair, the Admin.
-Vice Chair with a copy of the Notice to the IASI Office.

-D. House of Delegate Approval.
-Once the Proposed Annual Schedule of Meets is established by the Meet Bids Task Force, it will be to the Spring HOD meeting for approval.
+Changes to the Proposed Annual Schedule of Meets Prior to Approval.
+Once the Meet Bid meeting has concluded, any changes to the proposed schedule must be presented to the IASI Board of Directors (BoD) for consideration.
+D. Approval of the Proposed Schedule.
+Once the Proposed Annual Schedule of Meets is established by the Meet Bids Task Force, it will be provided to the BoD for approval.
+The BoD shall approve the Annual Schedule of Meets, and the approved Annual Schedule of Meets shall then be sent to all Club Representatives and Coaches and posted on the IASI website prior to the Spring House of Delegates meeting.

-E. Changes to the Annual Schedule of Meets after HOD Approval.
-Once the Annual Schedule of Meets is approved by the HOD, meets may be added, changed, moved or removed from the schedule, provided the club has met the following conditions:
+E. Changes to the Annual Schedule of Meets after Approval.
+Once the Annual Schedule of Meets is approved by the BoD, meets may be added, changed, moved or removed from the schedule, provided the club has met the following conditions:

 Notification.
 The club must notify the Senior Vice Chair and the Admin.
 Vice Chair of the change in writing and a copy of the notice of the change must be sent to the IASI Office.
 Iowa Swimming Inc. Section I Page: I-6 Policies & Procedures MEET OPERATIONS RULES Revised: 08/2023

-Add or Change Fee.
-The club shall pay the applicable sanction fee and an additional fee equal to twice the applicable sanction fee for the type of meet that is being added, changed, moved or removed from the meet schedule.
+Change Fee.
+At the time of sanctioning, the club shall pay the applicable sanction fee and an additional Change fee equal to twice the applicable sanction fee for the type of meet that is being added, changed or moved.
+If the meet is being removed from the meet schedule, the Change fee shall be due immediately.

 Exceptions.
 If circumstances beyond the club’s control are the cause of the removal from the meet schedule, the club shall notify the Senior Vice Chair and Admin.
 Vice Chair and a copy of the notice shall be sent to the IASI office.
-They will then recommend to the Board of Directors if suspension of the additional fee is warranted.
-Suspension of the fee is voted upon by the IASI Board of Directors.
+They will then recommend to the Board of Directors if suspension of the Change fee is warranted.
+Suspension of the Change fee is voted upon by the IASI Board of Directors.